- Paolo Mauro, Torbjorn Becker, Jonathan Ostry, Romain Ranciere, and Olivier Jeanne

 - April 2007

-Underutilized private sector arrangements or financial instruments may also have a role to play in providing country insurance.
-Relevant examples include catastrophe bonds and insurance against natural disasters for smaller, disaster-prone countries; commodity price futures or other instruments aimed at hedging against commodity price fluctuations for countries with heavily concentrated production structures; and GDP growth-indexed bonds for a broader segment of the IMF membership.
-As with many types of financial innovation, issuance of new types of instruments would have a greater chance of success when undertaken by larger economies, which are more likely to provide the necessary critical mass for a deep and liquid secondary market, and by countries with transparent institutions and statistics—these are especially relevant to overcoming measurement challenges posed by growth-indexed bonds.
+A range of financial instruments may also have a role to play in providing country insurance.
+Relevant examples include catastrophe bonds and insurance against natural disasters for smaller, disaster-prone countries; commodity price futures or other instruments aimed at hedging against commodity price fluctuations for countries with heavily concentrated production structures; and GDP growth–indexed bonds for a broader segment of the IMF’s membership.
+New instruments would have a greater chance to succeed with large issuers, which are more able to provide the critical mass necessary for a deep and liquid secondary market.